 - Flu-like symptoms such as fever, chills, exhaustion, stiff neck, headache, and joint pain.

 - If you discover a bulls-eye shaped rash anywhere on your body – whether or not you are aware of a tick bite.

 - If you experience fever or flu-like symptoms after a known tick bite.

 Testing and treatment

-Most cases of Lyme disease can be treated successfully with a few weeks of antibiotics.
+Most cases of Lyme disease can be treated successfully with antibiotics.
 The infection is diagnosed based on symptoms (including a rash) and the possibility of exposure to infected ticks.
 Laboratory testing can be helpful, but is not always conclusive.